-See step-by-step instructions with photos on how to make oolong tea the proper way using a clay teapot.
+Step-by-step instructions with photos on how to make oolong tea using a clay teapot.
 You’ll be surprised at how good oolong tea can taste using this traditional method.

-Oolong tea is a real tea, which means it comes from the camellia sinensis plant and is a real tea.
+Oolong tea is a real tea, which means it comes from the camellia sinensis plant.
 What else is real tea?
 Black tea, green tea, white tea, and puerh tea.
 Not a real tea?
 All herbal teas like hibiscus and chamomile.

 Freshly picked tea leaves from the camellia sinensis plant are processed to create the different types of tea.
 The most processed is black tea and the least processed is white tea.